HeardLibrary/digital-scholarship/script/python/projects/ees.md

 In order to visualize these data, we need to summarize it by averaging values by year or by month.
 We also will need to deal with situations where values are missing.

 In the end, we want one list containing the time values to be plotted (the X values) and another list with the average values that correspond to those time values (the Y values).
-For example, here are two lists for yearly averages for rainfall (in mm):
+For example, here are two lists for yearly averages for precipitation (in mm):

 ![example output lists](../output_lists.png)